Privacy Policy

 1. Controller and Data Protection Officer

-Our website is hosted by ALL-INKL.COM (www.all-inkl.com), i.e., technically provided on the web servers of this web host.
-The web host is a processor commissioned by us in accordance with Art.
+1.3 Our website is hosted by ALL-INKL.COM (www.all-inkl.com), i.e., technically provided on the web servers of this web hoster.
+The web hoster is a processor obligated by us in accordance with Art.
 28 GDPR.
-[Implementation note: the last sentence is only correct if you have actually concluded a data processing agreement with us.]

 2. Rights of the Data Subject

-As a "data subject," you have the following rights if personal data concerning you is collected by us:
+As a "data subject," you have the following rights when your personal data is collected by us:

 2.1 Right of Access